AUT Undergraduate Scholarships

 How do students apply?

-Application is through the AUT online scholarship portal from early October.
+Application is through the AUT online scholarship portal from early October or early May each year.
 All documentation must be received by the closing date.

 • A one-page personal statement outlining the applicant’s academic goals and career aspirations.
 Applicants must state why they believe they merit the scholarship.
 If the applicant is applying under the category Māori and Pacific students must outline their cultural involvement.